nkasmanoff/mta-mcp/README.md

 # MTA MCP Server

-This is a simple MCP server that provides information about the next train arrival at a given station and direction.
+This is a simple model context protocol (MCP) server that provides information about the next train arrival at a given station and direction using New York City's MTA subway system.

 ## Next steps: